KDAB/GammaRay/ReadMe.txt

 via http://www.kdab.com/contact.
 KDAB engineers have a lot of experience writing GammaRay plugins and can be contracted to help you get yours working and improve your development efficiency.

+GammaRay and the GammaRay image are trademarks of Klarälvdalens Datakonsult AB.